 Too many businesses still use their homepage as their landing page for offers and campaigns, which is one of the worst conversion mistakes you can make.
 So if you’re operating with a handful of targeted landing pages, hey, you’re doing alright in my book.
 However, we uncovered a study that found businesses with 40 or more landing pages generated an incredible 12 times more leads than those with five or fewer landing pages.
 We think that’s enough of a difference for you to get on your horse and churn out a few more well-positioned landing pages!

 Want to increase your conversion rates by 80%?
 Use a video on your landing pages.
 Seriously, we found a study that claims videos can improve conversion rates by up to 80%.
-Here’s a link to our video marketing whitepaper and Distilled’s guide to online video marketing.
-Happy reading, and godspeed with those videos.
+Here’s a link to and Distilled’s guide to online video marketing.
+Happy reading and video watching!